Brisbane Sunday Social Dance Club Inc. - All Welcome!

 Terry did not seek re-election at the end of 2000 and John Mowat was elected President in 2001.
 His presidency (2001 - 2004) saw the consolidation of the Club with the continuation of the established activities and the introduction of the practice nights on the fifth Sundays occurring during the year.
 These practice nights were conducted by Dave and Joy Baddiley who also provided a dance lesson prior to our fortnightly dances since 1995.
 The practice nights were discontinued, in mid 2009, because of a change to the minimum hire charge of the venue, making it a financial drain on the Club.

-Geoff Newman became President in 2005 and continued with the tried and true.
+Geoff Newman became President in 2005 and continued with tried and true established activities.
 Unfortunately, a substantial increase in rent, in October 2005, placed us in a less than ideal position.

 Our 6th President (2006 - 2016):

 Terry Baxter was re-elected in 2006, leaving office at the end of 2016.
 Terry is our longest serving President with a total of fifteen years in office.